vmware-archive/clarity/apps/website/foundation/internationalization/README.md

 ## How to Localize

 First, you need to make a new object that has a key value pair for each string you want to localize.
-You only need to define the strings that you need for your application.
+If you are making full translation use `ClrCommonStrings`.
+If you only need to define some of the strings then you can use `Partial<ClrCommonStrings>`.
 Then Inject the customized strings into the service.

 <doc-code>
 <<< .vuepress/code/demos/i18n/localize-ng.ts